The Hidden Talent Market in Life Sciences: Where the Best Candidates Are Really Found

 Too many companies overlook postdocs and early-career researchers, assuming they lack industry experience.
 Big mistake.

-Academia is packed with brilliant minds hungry for commercial opportunities, especially in AI-driven drug discovery, bioinformatics, and Omics.
+Academia is packed with brilliant minds hungry for commercial opportunities, especially in AI-driven drug discovery, bioinformatics or the Omics.

 The challenge?
 Many hesitate to leave because they don’t see a clear path into industry.